cumulus-digital/00-wp-cumulus-tools/README.md

 # Cumulus Wordpress Blocks

-A collection of custom Wordpress blocks, filters, and utilities for use with Cumulus Media websites.
+A collection of custom WordPress blocks, filters, and utilities for use with Cumulus Media websites.

-*This plugin is not licensed or for use outside of Cumulus Media, and no warranty or support is offered.*
+**This plugin is not licensed for use outside of Cumulus Media, and no warranty or support is offered.**

 ## Project Structure